AKUZWE-Sheja/Car-form/README.md

 # Car-form
-A form for a company that sells cars
+A form for a company that sells cars asking for all the necessary info to get the right car sold and not letting any questions go unanswered.